alaynav/WQU-applied-ds-lab/README.md

 # WQU Applied Data Science Lab
 **Description:** Here you can find an overview of all eight projects that I completed during my enrollment at WorldQuant University (WQU), each designed to enhance my understanding and practical application of key data science concepts such as data exploration, cleaning, analysis, and modeling.
+As a self-paced program, I spent one month per project and over 200 hours in Python/Jupyter Notebook.

-Here are the projects and skills applied:
+Here are more details about the projects and skills applied:

 1) 𝗛𝗢𝗨𝗦𝗜𝗡𝗚 𝗜𝗡 𝗠𝗘𝗫𝗜𝗖𝗢: Learners use a dataset of 21,000 properties to determine if real estate prices are influenced more by property size or location.
 They import and clean data from a CSV file, build data visualizations, and examine the relationship between two variables using correlation.
     * Explored the impact of property size versus location on real estate prices